 - 1. Provide an appropriate proportion of smaller homes (1, 2 and 3 bedrooms) in line with the latest available housing need data at parish or borough level; - 2.
-Provide, in line with SLP Policy H3, affordable housing in a range of tenures including for social rent and shared ownership that meets the latest identified local need for single people, couples, families and older residents.
+Provide, in line with the Borough Council's current affordable housing policy, affordable housing in a range of tenures including for social rent and shared ownership that meets the latest identified local need for single people, couples, families and older residents.